byronwall/byronwall.github.io/_posts/2016-12-23-fighting-ruby-s-dir-tmpdir-on-windows.md

 Given that, it looked like there was an issue with `Tempfile` having a correct directory to output to.

 Checking the [docs of Tempfile](http://ruby-doc.org/stdlib-1.9.3/libdoc/tempfile/rdoc/Tempfile.html) you can see that it uses `Dir.tmpdir` as the output directory.
 This can be controlled by an evironment variable `$TMPDIR`.
 Checking my environment variables, I had nothing set for this.
-I forced this variable to be equal to a directory `%USERPROFILE%/AppData/Local/Temp/tmp`.
+I forced this variable to be equal to the directory `%USERPROFILE%/AppData/Local/Temp/tmp`, which I had just created.

 With this addition and a restart of Tabula, the files uploaded correctly.